lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Type F1 (or Ctrl-Shift-P) then select `Remote: Close Remote Connection`.
 This will place your back in the Windows Environment.
 Next Type F1 (or Ctrl-Shift-P) then select `WSL: Connect to WSL` to return to Linux.
 Chose your active repository by `Cloning` from GitHub or `Opening` the folder.
 Finally type F1 (or Ctrl-Shift-P) and select `Dev Container: Rebuild and Reopen in Container` to return to the Dev Container.

-# Other Things you can Try.
+# Other Things you can Try

 Try running the command `nvidia-smi` in a console terminal.